Close Menu

 ABSTRACT

 Methods: One hundred patients with chronic hepatitis (70 hepatitis B, 30 hepatitis C) who underwent liver biopsy and 100 healthy controls with no known chronic disease were included in the study.
 Patients in both viral hepatitis groups were divided into two groups according to their fibrosis scores with Ishak scoring system.
-The polymerase chain reaction-restriction fragment length polymorphism (PCR-RFLP) method was applied to determine the MBL2 codon 54 polymorphism.
-For the statistical analysis, the level of significance was set at P < 0.05.
+The polymerase chain reaction–restriction fragment length polymorphism method was applied to determine the MBL2 codon 54 polymorphisms.
+For the statistical analysis, the level of significance was set at p < 0.05.

-Conclusion: Although it is accepted that MBL2 polymorphism play a part in the course of HBV and HCV infections, larger studies investigating the relation between MBL2 polymorphism and disease progression and treatment are required.
+Conclusion: Although it is accepted that MBL2 polymorphism plays a part during hepatitis B virus and hepatitis C virus infections, larger studies investigating the relation between MBL2 polymorphism and disease progression, and treatment are required.

 Accepted: